 China issues blue alert for rainstorms

-BEIJING, July 14 (Xinhua) -- China's national observatory on Thursday issued a blue alert for rainstorms in some regions of the country.
+BEIJING, July 21 (Xinhua) -- China's National Meteorological Center on Thursday issued a blue alert for rainstorms in some parts of the country.

-Heavy rainfall and rainstorms are expected in parts of northwest China and some areas of Jiangsu and Anhui provinces from 8 a.m.
-Thursday to 8 a.m.
-Friday, according to the National Meteorological Center.
+From Thursday morning to 8 a.m.
+Friday, rainstorms are expected in parts of Qinghai, Gansu, Sichuan, Shaanxi and Chongqing, while heavy downpours of up to 160 mm may lash parts of these regions, the meteorological center said.

-Some of these regions will experience up to 60 mm of hourly precipitation accompanied by thunderstorms and strong winds, the center said.
+Some regions will also experience short-term heavy rainfall, with over 60 mm of hourly precipitation in some places, accompanied by thunderstorms and gales.

-It advised local authorities to remain alert for possible flooding and called for protective measures in schools and kindergartens.
+The meteorological center has advised local governments to make appropriate preparations and check the drainage systems in cities, farmlands and fishponds.

+It has also alerted drivers to watch out for flooding and traffic jams and has asked schools and kindergartens to take appropriate measures to ensure the safety of students and children.

 Photos